Computational timeline reconstruction of the stories surrounding Trump: Story turbulence, narrative control, and collective chronopathy: Concluding remarks

 We observe that our focus on $n$-grams has resulted in timelines that are largely descriptive of major events and stories through the surfacing of the names of people, places, institutions, processes, and social phenomena.
 While the collective construction of what matters cannot be said to be objective---what matters socially is what matters socially~\cite{berger1991a,sandu2016social}---we find that our computationally derived timelines are not laden with overt opinion or framing with the notable exception of certain phrases due to Trump himself.

 Our study of stories around Trump suggests much future possible research.

 Broader explorations of Trump's (and others') narrative control should be possible.
 We have limited ourselves here to narratively dominant $n$-grams and only within the same time frame.
+We have elsewhere examined ``ratioing'' of tweets by Obama and Trump~\cite{minot2021b}, exploring in particular the balance of likes to retweets, and these and other measures of interactions could provide a more nuanced way to operationalize narrative control.
 Studies across different news outlets and social media platforms could explore the extent to which Trump's narratives are driven by external stories and vice versa, as well as their persistence in time, and certain modeling and prediction may be possible.

 We have indexed stories by keywords of 1-grams and 2-grams.
 Connecting these $n$-grams to Wikipedia would possibly allow for the automatic generation of timelines augmented by links to (or summaries of) Wikipedia entries.
 Disconnects between Twitter and Wikipedia (and other texts) would be of interest to explore as well.